gdbooks/LegacyOpenGL/Chapter7/Ex1.md

 * In initialize, generate a texture handle
   * Assign the result to the member variable you created earlyer
 * In initialize, bind the new texture handle
+* In initialize, set the min and mag filters to linear

 ## Adding some detail